dimensigon/tibero-docker-swonly/README.md

 ![Tibero logo](https://www.dimensigon.com/wp-content/uploads/2020/04/Logo-DB-Standard300-Tibero.png)

+### Container Description

+This container holds Tibero Software for testing.
+No Database is created.

+If you wish to create a default database, use [Tibero Ready-to-Go Container](https://hub.docker.com/repository/docker/dimensigon/tibero).

+If you wish to create your own database, this is your container.

+You will need to execute as root the following statement before starting with the DB Creation. tctl check $TB_HOME

 ### Description

 Tibero Database is a RDBMS database that has a worldwide growing position as well in Europe.
 In Asia and especially in South Korea where it has a dominant market share.
 It has been promoted by the South Korean Government to get a safer data engine against cyberattacks and to be technology independent.